-- QTF-77 Data created or captured and sent on or after December 31, 2024 SHOULD conform to data classes, data elements, and vocabulary requirements in USCDI V1 or later.
+- QTF-76 Responding QHIN(s) MUST be capable of processing XCDR transactions to send documents and associated metadata to the Responding Node (via any intermediary Participant and Subparticipants, as applicable). - QTF-77 QHINs MUST be capable of sending and receiving message delivery acknowledgements to and from QHINs and Participants. - QTF-78 A Responding QHIN MUST transfer the content of the XCDR transaction to the appropriate Participant for management or transfer to their Subparticipant. - QTF-79 A Responding QHIN that is unable to deliver the content of a Message Delivery transaction must return the XDSUnavailableCommunity error. - QTF-80 Data created or captured and sent on or after December 31, 2024 SHOULD conform to data classes, data elements, and vocabulary requirements in USCDI V1 or later.
 Legacy data captured and sent prior to December 31, 2024 MAY conform to USCDI data classes, data elements, and vocabulary requirements in USCDI V1 or later. - a.
-As of January 1st, 2026, all data created or captured and sent MUST conform to USCDI V3 data classes, data elements, and vocabulary requirements. - b.
+As of January 1st, 2026, all data created or captured and sent MUST conform to USCDI V3.1 data classes, data elements, and vocabulary requirements. - b.
 Where no code matching a data requirement exists in a USCDI specified code system, a code from a recognized code system (e.g., ICD-10, LOINC) SHOULD be used or a custom code MAY be used.